adityasz/clap-py/README.md

 ## TODO (v1.0)

+- [ ] Proper diagnostics, source range highlighting, etc. instead of the ugly and sometimes confusing `raise TypeError(msg)`s for errors in the parser declaration.
 - [ ] Actually parse arguments instead of using `argparse`.
-This will help improve error messages and enable features like `requires_all`, `conflicts_with`, etc.
+This will help improve error messages since argparse's error messages are ugly.

 ## Future work (beyond v1.0)

-- [ ] Create argument groups using classes.
+- [ ] Add support for custom value parsers, validation, `conflicts_with`, etc.
 - [ ] Generate shell completions.
-- [ ] Add a clap-like builder API to add arguments procedurally (after defining some arguments in a class).
-One use case can be to load arguments and help strings from a file (which is useful when arguments/help strings are referenced in multiple places).
+- [ ] Add a clap-like builder API to add arguments procedurally (after defining some arguments in a class), which can be used together with the declarative API.
 - [ ] Find or build out the python equivalent of `color_print::cstr!` and
   support styled help strings that wrap properly and are formatted depending on output file.

 ## Acknowledgements